 We love the spacious Junior Suites in the Andalucian-inspired building that wraps around the cloistered courtyard.
 They come with their own entrance hallways, and are an intriguing blend of Asian-themed decor, Provençal furnishings and comfortable Spanish style.
 Executive Suite 73, which overlooks the pool, gardens and sea, also makes a great choice.
 It has its own kitchen – ideal for entertaining.

 There are three pools – one indoor, two outdoor – at the hotel.
 The two open to the elements are both lined with beautiful blue-green mosaic tiles.
 The heated, art deco-style indoor pool is found in the spa, and offers views of the coast.
 The hotel also has its own Beach Club 1km away (open Easter to September), with an infinity pool, beachside restaurant and plenty of sun loungers to sprawl out on.
 The cocktails are pretty potent, too.

 The spice-hued spa is a sizeable 2,200sq m in size.
 We like the rustic detailing: the potted ferns, the mirrors made of driftwood and the conch shells, but we like the treatments even more.
-In six treatment rooms (and one VIP cabin) staff administer facials, body scrubs and wraps, mani-pedis and a range of massages, and generally ensure that guests are in a state of bliss.
+In 11 treatment rooms (and one couples suite with a Roman bath) staff administer facials, body scrubs and wraps, mani-pedis and a range of massages, and generally ensure that guests are in a state of bliss.
 There's a steam bath and sauna, and a quirky snow cave, where guests cool off amid an arctic setting.
-In four Thai treatment rooms, ayurvedic massages, shiatsu and shirodara treatments are carried out, and there's a small gym and salon too.
+In four Thai treatment rooms, shiatsu is carried out, and there's a small gym and salon too.
 Guests can request personal-training sessions too, plus tennis classes.

 Don’t forget your golf clubs – you’re right next to one of Southern Europe’s finest courses.